Code-Institute-Submissions/reaction-game/README.md

 ---
 ## Testing
 ### Manual Testing
-Manual testing in Google Chrome, Safari, Mozilla Firefox and Edge on a MacBook Pro 13".<br>
+The manual testing have been performed in Google Chrome, Safari, Mozilla Firefox and Edge on a MacBook Pro 13".
+Testing for responsiveness has been made in dev tools continously throughout the building process.<br>
 In older versions of Safari there is not an optimal user experience where the start button and pop-up modal is too big and border-radius is extensive.

+Manual testing made by family members on various devices and screen sizes.
+A problem with landing site on a Iphone 6s where the page was overflowing in height and didn't scroll.

 **Features**
 - Start button tested in various screen sizes and browsers.
 The start button responds to satisfaction and hover effect is clearly visible.
 - Timer is tested in various screen sizes and browsers.
 It starts and measure correct time (60 seconds), display given intervals